rehaman20/rehaman20/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently a student and passionaate in Current Technology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web Development
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Software Development
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Full Stack
-- 💬 Ask me about ...
+- 💬 Ask me about what choices i made to have GOOD Influences in My Life😂
-- 📫 How to reach me: ...
+- 📫 How to reach me: rehamanrehaman798@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: rEH (HE in reverse😁)
-- ⚡ Fun fact: .....
+- ⚡ Fun fact: Technology is Evil!
 -->